Wondering how to start an eco-friendly or ethical blog? Let me talk you through everything you need to consider.

-It doesn’t matter if the focus of your blog changes over time, but it’s best to have a rough idea of what you want to blog about, and have a think to see if you can keep finding topics and ideas to blog about on that particular theme.
+It doesn’t matter if the focus of your ethical blog changes over time, but it’s best to have a rough idea of what you want to blog about.
+Have a think to see if you can keep finding topics and ideas to blog about on that particular theme.
 Want to start a blog about your favourite vegetarian recipes, and have 20 really good recipes up your sleeve?
 What are you going to do once you’ve blogged about your 20 recipes?
 Could you keep making new recipes?
 It’s good to think about these things before you start!

 Pick A Blog Name

-I’d recommend picking something short and snappy – long names are harder to remember for readers who might have found your blog once and are trying to remember the name so they can visit again!
+I’d recommend picking something short and snappy.
+Long names are harder to remember for readers who might have found your blog once and are trying to remember the name so they can visit again!